nh6574/VanillaRemadeWiki/Home.md

 - [Balatro Discord Server](https://discord.com/invite/balatro) - The #modding-dev channel is very helpful and friendly when it comes to helping with mod development, come and ask questions!
 You might even see me there!
 Don't say hi though, I'm very timid (laughs).
 - [Balatro Modding Starter Pack](https://discord.com/channels/1116389027176787968/1349064230825103441) - This specific thread in the official Balatro server contains a lot of resources to further help with development.
 - Balatro's source code - If you need to recreate something that's not in VanillaRemade (or you want to specifically see the original workings), you should look at the game's source code directly.
 You can either access it from the `lovely/dump` folder from earlier, which contains any lovely patches done by SMODS or other mods, or by unzipping the Balatro.exe (or equivalent distribution file).
 Please don't redistribute the code anywhere or bother LocalThunk with any findings in the code.

+### Do I need to know Lua to mod the game?

+Work in progress.

+### Where can I find \[X\] in the game's source code?

+Work in progress.

+### What's a patch?

+Work in progress.

+### What's a hook?

+Work in progress.

+### How do I debug my code?

+Work in progress.

+### How do I organize my files?

+Work in progress.

+## Terminology

+### What's a `front`/`center`/`back`?

+Work in progress.

+### What's a `pool`/`set`?

+Work in progress.

+### What are the different card areas called?

+Work in progress.

+### What's a class/mod prefix?

+Work in progress.

+### What's a context?

+Work in progress.

+### What are optional features?

+Work in progress.

+### What are quantum enhancements?

+Work in progress.

+## Making new additions

+### How do I make custom art for my cards?

+Work in progress.

+### How can I make my card not appear in the shop/boosters/others?

+Work in progress.

+## Variables

+### How do I check if a playing card has a specific suit/rank?

+Work in progress.

+### How do I get if a card has a specific edition/enhancement/seal/sticker?

+Work in progress.

+### How do I get the set or key of a specific card?

+Work in progress.

+### How do I get if the player has a certain card?

+Work in progress.

+### How do I get a random number?

+Work in progress.

+### How do I get a random element from a list?

+Work in progress.

+### How can I get the localized name of \[X\]?

+Work in progress.

+### How do I check if the score is on fire?

+Work in progress.

+### How do I get the most played hand?

+Work in progress.

+### How do I get the planet card for a specific hand?

+Work in progress.

+### How do I get the type of the current Blind?

+Work in progress.

+### How do I get if the player is in a Blind?

+Work in progress.

+### How do I get if the player is in a shop?

+Work in progress.

+## Miscellaneous effects

+### How do I give \[X\] type of card to the player?

+Work in progress.

+### How do I immediately win/lose a Blind?

+Work in progress.

+### How do I immediately win/lose the run?

+Work in progress.

+### How do I change the Blind's requirement in the middle of a Blind?

+Work in progress.

+### How do I change the amount of chips scored in the middle of a Blind?

+Work in progress.

+### How do I change the amount of chips and mult about to be scored by the current hand?

+Work in progress.

+### How do I destroy cards?

+Work in progress.

+### How do I copy multiple cards at once?

+Work in progress.

+### How do I add exponential mult/chips?

+Work in progress.

+### How do I end the shop?

+Work in progress.

+### How do I cash out immediately?

+Work in progress.

+### How do I play music or a sound?

+Work in progress.

+## UI & Visual effects

+### How do I change the name or description of a card dynamically?

+Work in progress.

+### How do I add text to the description of my card that updates in real time?

+Work in progress.

+### How do I animate my card?

+Work in progress.

+### How do I add a custom tooltip to the side of the description?

+Work in progress.

+### How do I add a button to my card?

+Work in progress.

+## General mod customization

+### How do I add a config page?

+Work in progress.

+### How do I edit the main menu?

+Work in progress.

+## Technical questions

+### How and what can I save in an game object?

+Work in progress.

+### How can I save something in the player's profile?

+Work in progress.

+### How can I can I make my own context?

+Work in progress.

+### How do I get if another mod is loaded?

+Work in progress.

+## Troubleshooting

+### Why does my card crash when I change its `config`?

+Work in progress.

+### Why does my card crash when I hover over it in the collection?

+Work in progress.

+### Why does `context.end_of_round` trigger so much?

+Work in progress.

+### Why does the animation play before scoring when the context I put it in occurs later?

+Work in progress.

+### Why do I get `attempt to compare number with table` when Talisman is installed?

+Work in progress.